The subjunctive mood is the verb form used to express a wish, a suggestion, a command, or a condition that is contrary to fact.

-verb in the subjunctive mood may have a different form to one with the same subject which is not in the subjunctive mood.
+The form of a verb in the subjunctive mood may differ from the form with the same subject which is not in the subjunctive mood.
+For example:

 - I was in your position two years ago.

 - If I were in your position, I would do the same.

 Examples of the Subjunctive Mood

 Here are some examples of verbs in the subjunctive mood: